JulienDrochon/-E_A_Arduino_to_MadMapper/README.md

 6. In Arduino OSC utility, change settings as you will
 7. Enjoy!
 _____________
-To run Arduino OSC utility:
+To run Arduino OSC utility on MacOSX :
 <img src="https://raw.githubusercontent.com/JulienDrochon/-E_A_Arduino_to_MadMapper/master/osx_gatekeeper.png" />

 <br>MAC OSX
 <br>Windows: Installing JAVA
+<br>Not tested on Linux OS